akjncjancj/bishe-sft/README.md

 > **note**: You can freely switch datasets by simply modifying this line of code: ` ds = load_dataset("./data/CASIA", cache_dir="./cache")`

 ### Run the code after LoRA fine-tuning
+Simply replace the model path `Qwen/Qwen3-VL-4B-Instruct` in `data-inference.py` with `Qwen/lora-qkvo-model`, then run the script:
 ```bash
 python data-inference.py
 ```